Aaron98990/ways-of-the-game/goals.md

 > - two equal periods of extra time not exceeding 15 minutes each
 > - penalties (penalty shoot-out) _Law 10.2 Winning team_

 Home-and-away matches are where the same two teams play two matches, one at each team's home field.
-The goals from both matches are added together and if it's tied and a winner is required, the competition rules will dictate the procedure(s) above that apply.
+The goals from both matches are added together (known as the aggregate score) and if it's tied and a winner is required, the competition rules will dictate the procedure(s) above that apply.
 The away goals rule only applies to home-and-away matches.
 Another coin toss is required for extra time and also penalties.
 Penalties are covered in [Law 10.3](https://theifab.com/laws/latest/determining-the-outcome-of-a-match/#penalties-penalty-shoot-out).

 > Away goals rule: goals scored away from home count double.
 Glossary

-Some competitions use a points system (generally 3, 1, or 0 points for a win, tie, or loss respectively), some have play-offs, and some use both or other systems but how a competition determines it's winner is dictated by the competition rules, not the Laws.
+Some competitions use a points system (generally 3, 1, or 0 points for a win, tie, or loss respectively), some have play-offs, and some use both or other systems but how a competition determines its winner is dictated by the competition rules, not the Laws.